Galt Pedestrian Accident Lawyer

 Most injury lawyers work on a contingency fee basis.
 This means that no fees will be required to be paid upfront.
 A fee is only due if you receive a favorable outcome on your case.Pedestrian Accident Attorney in Galt

 I’m Ed Smith, a pedestrian accident attorney in Galt.
 Pedestrian accidents can cause serious injuries to those involved.
 In other cases, they may claim the life of someone you love.
-If you or a loved one have been injured or killed in a pedestrian accident caused by the fault of a negligent driver or entity, please call me at (209) 227-1931 or toll-free at (800) 404-5400 to receive my free, friendly advice.
+If you or a loved one have been injured or killed in a pedestrian accident caused by the fault of a negligent driver or entity, please call our injury lawyers at (209) 227-1931 or toll-free at (800) 404-5400 to receive free, friendly advice.

 Photograph Source: By “SkitterPhoto” via Pixabay